 Accrued Landfill Postclosure Care Costs - The Town ceased operating its landfill in 1983.
 Federal and State laws and regulations require that the Town place a final cover on its landfill when closed and perform certain maintenance and monitoring functions at the landfill site after closure.
 A liability is being recognized based on the future postclosure care costs that will be incurred.
-The estimated liability for landfill postclosure care costs has a balance of \$48,000 as of December 31, 2022.
-The estimated total current cost of the landfill postclosure care (\$48,000) is based on the amount that would be paid if all equipment, facilities, and services required to close, monitor, and maintain the landfill were acquired as of December 31, 2022.
+The recognition of these landfill postclosure care costs is based on the amount of the landfill used through the end of the year.
+The estimated total current cost of the landfill postclosure care (\$42,000) is based on the amount that would be paid if all equipment, facilities, and services required to close, monitor, and maintain the landfill were acquired as of December 31, 2023.
 However, the actual cost of postclosure care may be higher or lower due to inflation, changes in technology, or changes in landfill laws and regulations.

 TOWN OF MEREDITH, NEW HAMPSHIRE

 NOTES TO THE BASIC FINANCIAL STATEMENTS

 AS OF AND FOR THE FISCAL YEAR ENDED

-DECEMBER 31, 2022
+DECEMBER 31, 2023